 In Conversation with Michael John Gorman, Founding Director of Biotopia

-Founding Director of BIOTOPIA, Michael John Gorman will be our opening keynote for MuseumNext Sydney in April.
+Founding Director of BIOTOPIA, Michael John Gorman was our opening keynote for MuseumNext Sydney in April 2019.
 We caught up with him on his impressive work at BIOTOPIA and Science Gallery and talked about the role of play in museums.

 You’re the Founding Director of Biotopia, can you tell us a little about what that’s going to be?

 Michael John Gorman: BIOTOPIA will be a new museum in Munich focussed on life sciences and environment.
 The rather ambitious goal of the museum is to reconfigure the relationship between humans and other species, which has a certain urgency at the moment of the “Sixth Extinction”.